 REL 250 - Issues in Theological Ethics

 A focused study of a given ethical issue and its theological significance.
 Topics to be studied may include medical ethics, justice and poverty, war and peace, the meaning of virtue, and civil rights.
-Instructors: Andy Lustig and Doug Ottati.
+Instructor: Andy Lustig.

 REL 252 - Prophetic Christianity in America

 A study of the theological ethics that contributed to the Social Gospel, Christian Realism, and the Civil Rights Movement in America.
 Resources include works by Walter Rauschenbusch, Reinhold Niebuhr, and Martin Luther King, Jr., as well as some secondary texts, recordings, and films.
 Instructor: Doug Ottati.

 REL 256 - Religion, Ethics, and Medicine